panzerdp/dmitripavlutin.com/content/posts/141-post-then-catch-diff/index.md

 // Logs 'Error: Oops!'
 ```

-In the above examples, the behavior of both approach is the same.
+In the above examples, the behavior of both approaches is the same.

 ## 2. What's the difference